 I recently advised a loving mom and professional blogger whom I mentor to go shopping for a new dress for an award ceremony.
 I promised her I would accompany her and assured her I knew it would work out, but she was convinced that she couldn’t find a dress in her size, her color, her price range, within a time range, at a certain store.
 Knowing the power of perception, I quickly changed my mind: I told her, if, in fact, our trip to the store would be unsuccessful, I was unwilling to waste my time.

-She decided to change her perception and open her mind to the possibility of finding just what she was looking for, and so she did.
+She decided to change her perception and open her mind to the possibility of finding just what she was looking for, and so she did – and in record time!
 The dress was breathtaking… and it was always there, whether she believed it or not, but she had to first believe in order to go and find it.
 We have to choose to see something in order to see it.

 Mental Faculty #2 ~ Reason